Canonical map

 In mathematics, a canonical map, also called a natural map, is a map or morphism between objects that arises naturally from the definition or the construction of the objects.
 Often, it is a map which preserves the widest amount of structure.
 A choice of a canonical map sometimes depends on a convention (e.g., a sign convention).

-A closely related notion is a structure map or structure morphism; the map or morphism that comes with the given structure on the object.
+A closely related notion is that of a structure map or structure morphism: the map or morphism that comes with the given structure on the object.
 These are also sometimes called canonical maps.

-A canonical isomorphism is a canonical map that is also an isomorphism (i.e., invertible).
+A canonical isomorphism is a canonical map that is also an isomorphism (that is, invertible).
 In some contexts, it might be necessary to address an issue of choices of canonical maps or canonical isomorphisms; for a typical example, see prestack.

-For a discussion of the problem of defining a canonical map see Kevin Buzzard's talk at the 2022 Grothendieck conference.